The questions below will be frequently updated to reflect current information related to the coronavirus and COVID-19.

 Stay in a specific room away from other people and pets.
 Use a separate bathroom if you can.
 Wash your hands frequently with soap and water for at least 20 seconds.
 Cover your coughs and sneezes with a tissue, throw away the tissue, and then immediately wash your hands.
 Don’t share personal household items with people or pets, and clean all high-touch surfaces daily.

 Contact your medical provider, or call ahead before going to an emergency department, if your symptoms significantly worsen or you have trouble breathing

 Q: Is anyone more susceptible to COVID-19 compared with the general population?

-A: Any person, of any age, can be infected with COVID-19.
-Those with serious health conditions such as chronic obstructive pulmonary disease, cancer or other illnesses that compromise the immune system are more likely to experience complications from COVID-19, flu or pneumonia.
-The very young and the very old also are often more at risk.
+A: COVID-19 can affect all age groups, but those in older age groups (65 and above) and with serious health conditions such as chronic obstructive pulmonary disease, cancer, diabetes, heart disease or other illnesses that compromise the immune system are more likely to experience complications from COVID-19.

 Q: How deadly is COVID-19?

 A: Mississippi and the nation continue to see a significant number of cases because a new virus is causing the disease, and there is no vaccine.
 People do not have immunity to it, and a vaccine may be many months away.
 The U.S. Food and Drug Administration issued an emergency use authorization for the investigational antiviral drug remdesivir for the treatment of suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease.
 It is not a cure for COVID-19 and limited information is known about its safety and effectiveness, but it has been shown in clinical trials to shorten the time to recovery in some patients.